TritonDataCenter/node-cueball/README.md

    - `resolver` -- Object, an instance of the Resolver interface
    - `constructor` -- Function, same as in ConnectionPool
    - `recovery` -- Object, a recovery spec (see below)
+   - `target` -- Number, target number of connections to be made available in the entire set
+   - `maximum` -- Number, maximum number of sockets opened by the set.
+                  Note that this number may temporarily be exceeded by 1 socket to allow the set to re-balance.
    - `log` -- optional Object, a `bunyan`-style logger to use
-   - `target` -- optional Number, target number of connections to be made available in the entire set
-   - `maximum` -- optional Number, maximum number of sockets opened by the set.
-                  Note that this number may temporarily be exceeded by 1 socket to allow the set to re-balance.

 ### Event `'added'`